NuGetArchive/NuGet.VisualStudioExtension/README.md

 ## Feedback

+We removed the issues link from this repo, please file bugs at [home](https://github.com/nuget/home/issues) instead.
 Check out the [contributing](http://docs.nuget.org/contribute) page to see the best places to log issues and start discussions.
 The [NuGet Home](https://github.com/NuGet/Home) repo provides an overview of the different NuGet projects available.